Surface Treatment for Vascular Stents

 - Nitrous oxide prevents platelet activation and acts as a vasodilator.

 - Growth factors stabilized by binding to sulfated polysaccharides promote cell proliferation, differentiation, and extracellular matrix production at the surface.

 - Combinations of multiple growth factors can be used, e.g. TGFB growth factors to promote bone healing and VEGF to promote angiogenesis.

-- It is scalable and conformal over surfaces with large (cm-scale) to very small (10-100 nm) features.
+- Scalable and conformal over surfaces with large (cm-scale) to very small (10-100 nm) features

-- surfaces can be applied to many surface types, including flat polymers, medical-grade titanium and stainless steel, and glass, nano-structured surfaces, and even cortical bone.
+- Surfaces can be applied to many surface types (e.g., flat polymers, medical-grade titanium and stainless steel, glass, nanostructured surfaces, and cortical bone)

-- The surface modification can be automated and modified to precisely tune the composition, amount, and location of growth factors.
+- Can be automated and modified to precisely tune the composition, amount, and location of growth factors

-- In general, tissue healing around implants based on the polysaccharide chitosan is characterized by waning of the inflammation response, good tissue integration, and lack of chronic inflammation
+- Tissue healing around implants having coating is characterized by waning of the inflammation response, good tissue integration, and lack of chronic inflammation

 J. Almodóvar and M.J.
 Kipper, “Coating electrospun chitosan nanofibers with polyelectrolyte multilayers using the polysaccharides heparin and N,N,N-trimethyl chitosan” Macromolecular Bioscience, 11, 72-76, 2011.